BCDigLib/marc-iiif/README.md

 git clone https://github.com/BCDigLib/marc-iiif.git
 cd marc-iiif

+# Create the app's .env file and edit if necessary
+cp sample.env ./src/manifester/.env

 # Create a Python virtualenv in this folder and use it
 python -m venv venv
 source ./venv/bin/activate